Look for Daemon Blood, the third volume of the Daemon World series, on March 8, 2022.

-She tells herself it’s a coincidence, him tuning in on her thoughts.
-“What is it you really want?”
+She tells herself it’s a coincidence, that he isn’t tuning in on her thoughts.
+“What do you really want?”

 “I told you.
 Your story.
 Your whole story.
 And you’ll give it to me before we’re done.”

-The road widens into a clearing and ends at a metal gate with a sign: CLOSED UNTIL SPRING.
+The road widens into a clearing and ends at a low metal gate with a sign: closed until spring.
 Steeples stops the Edge.
 “Don’t move.”
-He slides out and circles to the passenger side, keeping the gun on Lisa.
+He slides out and circles to the passenger side, keeping the gun trained on Lisa.
 “Now get out.”